 In a sentence, who are you and what do you do?

 What got you started?
-Was there a specific moment or time when you released “this is what I want to do”?
+Was there a specific moment or time when you realised “this is what I want to do”?

 What was your favourite comic growing up?